guzzle/guzzle/docs/request-options.rst

 delay
 -----

-:Summary: The number of milliseconds to delay before sending the request.
-This
+:Summary: The number of milliseconds to delay before sending the request or set
-    is often used for delaying before retrying a request.
-Handlers SHOULD implement this if possible, but it is not a strict requirement.
+    to ``true`` to delay sending the request until the next tick of an event loop (when using an event-loop based HTTP handler).
+This is often used for delaying before retrying a request.
-:Types: integer/float
+:Types:
+    - integer
+    - float
+    - bool (true)
-:Default: 0
+:Default: null

 .. _expect-option: